 "We can manage this."
-Wir schaffen das - refusing to set quotas upon migrant refugees to Germany (2015) [A]
+Wir schaffen das - refusing to set quotas upon migrant refugees to Germany1

 "Nobody in Europe will be abandoned.
 Nobody in Europe will be excluded.
 Europe only succeeds if we work together."
-Bundestag Speech (2010) [B]
+Bundestag Speech2

-Former physicist Bundeskanzlerin Dr. Angela D. Merkel Ph.D.
-Quantum Chemistry, 1986 Chancellor, Federal Republic of Germany 2005-present
+Former physicist Bundeskanzlerin Dr. Angela D. Merkel PhD Quantum Chemistry, 1986 Chancellor, Federal Republic of Germany 2005-2021